outrera/free-game-art/foss-copyright-infringement-records.md

 That is how these free speech hating communists censor dissent opinion, using phony reasons.
 Communism never changes.

 Here are a few quotes of typical open source advocates, regarding art theft:

+    if you make such statements, you will have properly document your claims. so far you have only made a claim that a sound file we distribute with Megaglest sounds similar to a sound file you found posted on some website, tagged with the name of an old proprietary game, that's not worth discussing. go fish elsewhere -- dismissive response of MegaGlest developer,
+             at their official IRC channel freenode/#megaglest

     Going back and reading your post history tells me you're mentally handicapped and probably can't help how stupid you are...
 Also, it's not theft, the creators